Skip to content

 Share article

 So far, Disney+ is mainly known for content from the extensive portfolio of The Walt Disney Company.
-Some of the most famous include Disney classics, the Marvel or Star Wars universe.
+Some of the most well-known include Disney classics, the Marvel or Star Wars universe.
 But documentaries from National Geographic and numerous original productions are also part of it.
 In the future, the provider will add sports to these offerings.
-Starting in fall 2025, Disney+ will exclusively show all UEFA Women’s Champions League games on its platform across Europe.
+Starting in fall 2025, Disney+ will exclusively show all UEFA Women’s Champions League games on its platform–across Europe.

-Disney+ Expands Sports Offerings with UEFA Women’s Champions League
+Disney+ Expands Sports Offering with UEFA Women’s Champions League

 The move toward sports streaming is not entirely new for Disney+.
 In Scandinavian markets, the provider already broadcasts UEFA competitions such as the Europa League and Conference League.
-Additionally, Disney+ will broadcast games from the U.S. basketball league NBA in selected European countries starting in the 2025/26 season.
+Additionally, starting with the 2025/26 season, Disney+ will also broadcast games from the U.S. basketball league NBA in selected European countries.
 However, it is still unclear whether Germany will be included.
-What is confirmed is the entry into women’s soccer.
+What is confirmed, though, is the entry into women’s soccer.

 As reported by “Digitalfernsehen,” the newly signed contract with UEFA rights holder UC3 runs until 2030.
-It replaces the previous rights holder DAZN, which has broadcast women’s soccer games for the past four years.
-Starting next season, all UEFA Women’s Champions League matches will be exclusively available on the streaming provider—at no extra cost for subscribers and across all of Europe, including Germany.
+It replaces the previous rights holder DAZN, which has broadcast the women’s soccer games for the past four years.
+Starting next season, all UEFA Women’s Champions League matches will be exclusively available on the streaming provider–at no additional cost to subscribers and throughout Europe, including Germany.

 Production by ESPN

 The live broadcasts and accompanying coverage of the UEFA Women’s Champions League will be handled by ESPN, a channel owned by Disney+.
-Planned are commentaries in multiple languages as well as comprehensive pre- and post-game reports.
-Additionally, agreements have been made with public broadcasters in major TV markets like Germany to show at least one game per week on free-to-air television.
+Plans include commentary in multiple languages and comprehensive pre- and post-game reports.
+Additionally, agreements have been made with public broadcasters in major TV markets such as Germany to show at least one game per week on free-to-air television.

-The tournament itself will be held in a league format with 18 teams starting the new season.
+The tournament itself will be held in a league format with 18 teams starting next season.
 The final match will also be available for free on TV.

 Some Questions Remain Unanswered

-For fans in Germany, the change in rights means an adjustment: While the matches were previously on DAZN, the broadcast now switches to Disney+.
-Confirmed for the upcoming season are champions Bayern Munich and runners-up VfL Wolfsburg.
+For fans in Germany, the change in rights means an adjustment: While the matches were previously on DAZN, the broadcast will now switch to Disney+.
+Champions Bayern Munich and runner-up VfL Wolfsburg are already qualified for the upcoming season.
 Eintracht Frankfurt still has a chance to secure a spot through qualification.

-With the acquisition of UEFA rights and those of the NBA, Disney+ is increasingly positioning itself as a sports streamer in Germany.
+With the acquisition of UEFA rights and those of the NBA, Disney+ is increasingly positioning itself as a sports streamer in Germany as well.
 Whether the offering will be expanded beyond Europe is still open.
-TECHBOOK has inquired with Disney+ about this.

 More Focus on Women’s Sports and Youth Development